mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 So you ask, what do we have to do for that?
 Right?.
 Well, there's the chance to win this book.
-If you like and retweet this episode's tweet, I will put it in the show notes, or you can find it on se_underscore unlocked on Twitter.
+If you like and retweet this episode's tweet, I will put it in the show notes, or you can find it on se_unlocked on Twitter.
 For an extra chance to win the book, you can add a comment of your personal best testing practice.
 But now let's welcome Mauricio.
 Mauricio, welcome to the show.